shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Mind Palace

 You can will your power back to you.

-In combat, you can spend 2 AP to focus and regain 1 MP.
+In combat, you can spend 2 AP to focus and regain MP equal to your CM.

 Outside of combat, you can focus for longer.
-Focusing for 1 minute without interruption restores 5 MP.
-You regain MP equal to your MP maximum after a short rest.
+Focusing for 10 minutes without interruption restores MP equal to your max MP.
+Once you use this feature outside of combat, you can’t use it outside of combat again until you finish a long rest or roll for initiative.

 ### Subclass Capstone Feature